dshorthouse/SimpleMappr/README.md

 --------

 SimpleMappr uses MySQL and [http://docs.phinx.org/](phinx) for migrations.
 A sample schema is included in /db and migrations are stored in /db/migrations.
 Create databases simplemappr, simplemappr\_development and simplemappr\_testing.
-Rename /config/phinx.yml.sample to /config/phinx.yml and adjust as necessary.
+Adjust your /config/phinx.yml as necessary.

     $ ./vendor/bin/phinx migrate -c config/phinx.yml -e development